 Neuropathy is a growing medical problem which usually results as a complication of other medical conditions, most notably type 2 diabetes.

 Peripheral neuropathy is a class of neuropathy which affects the peripheral nervous system, which are the nerves that transmit signals between the outer extremities and the central nervous system, itself consisting of the brain and spinal cord.

 This condition affects at least 20 million people in America alone.
 With diagnoses of diabetes becoming more common, however, that number is likely to increase.

 Although there are medications prescribed by the medical community for the treatment of peripheral neuropathy, as well as a range of lifestyle changes and nutritional supplements recommended as a combined therapy for the reduction of its symptoms, this review addresses one such supplement, Nerve Renew.

 About The Neuropathy Treatment Group

 The Neuropathy Treatment Group was founded in 2010 in Boise, Idaho and it now a known as LifeRenew.
 It produces all-natural blends of herbal supplements designed specifically for the treatment of peripheral neuropathy, with a particular focus on diabetic neuropathy.

-Its main product, Nerve Renew (Neuropathy Support Formula), has been specifically developed and formulated to treat a broad range of symptoms inherent to the condition, as well as regenerate damaged nerve endings—one of the causes of the recurring pain, and other sensations with which sufferers of the condition are all too familiar.
+Its main product, Nerve Renew (formerly called Neuropathy Support Formula), has been specifically developed and formulated to treat a broad range of symptoms inherent to the condition, as well as regenerate damaged nerve endings—one of the causes of the recurring pain, and other sensations with which sufferers of the condition are all too familiar.

 The success rate of Nerve Renew is confirmed by numerous customer reviews from sufferers who continue to use the product for its intended purpose.